dogle-scottlogic/big-data/cassandra-vs-mariadb/blogoutline.md

 In addition to the cluster hosts, we now spin up a separate test client host in the same region and subnet (previously we were running the tests locally) thus minimising the effect of network latency on our results.

 <!-- I don't think this is necessary
-## Tradeoffs Whilst Selecting Scaling Approaches
+## Trade-offs Whilst Selecting Scaling Approaches
 ### ACID and BASE
 When selecting the database to use it is necessary to consider the importance or not of guaranteeing ACID properties of the database operations.
 These are:
 * Atomicity - If part of the transaction fails then none of it is applied and the database is left unchanged.